 - SAT: Critical Reading: 590/710; Math: 500/620; Writing: 560/710

-- Notable alumni include U.S. House of Representatives policy adviser Cyrus Artz; Federalist Society Associate Director Kate Alcantara; and U.S. diplomat Guy Smith
+- Notable alumni include U.S. House of Representatives policy advisor Cyrus Artz; Federalist Society Associate Director Kate Alcantara; and U.S. diplomat Guy Smith

 Pepperdine is a private, research university that overlooks the Pacific Ocean near Malibu, California.
 Though officially non-denominational, it is affiliated with the Churches of Christ.
 Pepperdine offers undergraduate students a variety of majors, including American Politics, American Studies, Economics, International Studies, and Political Science.

 All students, regardless of major, take courses in the Western Heritage, Religion (three classes), and the American Experience as part of the core curriculum.
 The purpose of Pepperdine's interdisciplinary core is to develop each student into a broadly educated person.